May 27, 2018

 Think through variables of the event.

-When will that person shop and prep? or by what does the food need to be ordered?
+- When will that person shop and prep? or when does food need to be ordered?

-What yard work must be done to accommodate the event?
+- What yard work need to be done to accommodate the event?

 Brainstorm all details that need to be worked out ahead of time.